livzorn/livzorn/README.md

 ### 🌷 I'm Olivia, welcome to my Github! 🌷

 I'm an artist and developer from Boston, MA.
 I studied Photography at Bard College and recently graduated from Le Wagon's Web Development Bootcamp, Batch #474.
-I'm currently living in London, and looking for the perfect job.
-[Hire me!](https://www.linkedin.com/in/livzorn/) 🤓
+I'm currently living in London, and working as a Software Developer at Softwire 🤓

 My favorite project I've made is [Conscious Clicks!](http://www.consciousclicks.org/) It is an app that trains you to live more mindfully and unlearn unhealthy ideas by showing you constructive messages throughout the day.
 Take a look, and sign-up! 🌈

 - 📷 Check out my [photography](http://livzorn.com/)
-- 🤓 I'm working as a Software Developer at Softwire
 - 💌 Reach me at livzorn@gmail.com or on instagram [@livzorn](https://www.instagram.com/livzorn/)
 - ⚡ Fun fact: I was born during a tornado that touched down in Olivia, MN!